About ChurchSafety

 About this Website

 Unless otherwise stated, this site and its contents may be freely copied and distributed providing that ChurchSafety is acknowledged as the source.
 Copied information must remain in its original form and ChurchSafety must be acknowledged.
-This does not include the Member Area, where copy restrictions apply (please see the Member Area for more information).
+This statement does not include the Member Area, where copy restrictions apply (please see the Membership Rules, Terms and Conditions).

 ChurchSafety and the green ChurchSafety logo (like the one that appears at the top of this page) are used as trademarks.
 We would like to acknowledge that other trademarks and Intellectual Properties used on this site belong to their respective owner.

-None of the information on this site may be used for commercial purposes, including for endorsement and advertising without the express written permission of the Chairman and Secretary.
+None of the information on this site may be used for commercial purposes, including for endorsement and advertising without the express written permission of ChurchSafety.

 2. Disclaimer

 The information on this Website is based the current practice that is used by many Churches and Places of Worship to comply with safety legislation, reduce the risk of injury and limit liability.
-It is provided as general guidance only and is not a statement of the law.
-Because Health and Safety covers so many aspects of life, not everything can be covered on this Website.
+However, we cannot cover all circumstances, so kindly note the following:

-Following the information on this Website is not a substitute for performing a Risk Assessment and ensuring that the necessary precautions are put into place and due diligence is exercised at all times.
-ChurchSafety can therefore not accept any liability for the information provided on the Website (including all downloads and links to external Websites) and the way in which you apply or otherwise use and interpret this information.
+• Following the information on this Website is not a substitute for performing a Risk Assessment and ensuring that the necessary precautions are put into place and due diligence is exercised.

-If there is any doubt as to what precautions are needed in a specific situation, always consult with a Health and Safety Practitioner.
+If there is any doubt, always consult with a competent Health and Safety Practitioner.

 3. Data Protection

-If you use the member forum (ChurchSafetyNet), you are reminded that the forum is not secure, and you should not post any personal information that you would not want others to see.
+If you use the member forum, you are reminded that the forum is not secure, and you should not post any personal information that you would not want others to see.
 This includes your telephone number and address.

 We collect some basic information about the pages that people use on this Website and how you got to know of ChurchSafety.
-The information we collect does not identify you or your computer in any way and there is no risk to you.
+The information we collect does not identify you or your computer in any way and there is no risk to you and your personal data.
 This is normal practice for Websites and is done automatically by most Web Servers.

-You might get a yellow "information bar" appear at the top of the screen warning about "active content" or a "security risk".
+You might get a yellow 'information bar' appear at the top of the screen warning about 'active content' or a 'security risk'.
 For maximum functionality, it is recommended that you allow the blocked content - please refer to the help system for information.
 There is no risk to your computer.
+However, you may block this content but you will get reduced functionality.